Key takeaways

 Here's what we'll cover

 If you experience erectile dysfunction (ED), you’re not alone.
 In fact, ED affects 30–50 million people in the United States.
 Erectile dysfunction is a common experience, so you may be wondering, is there a simple trick to cure ED?
 Unfortunately, there isn't.
-While gas station pills and supplements claim to enhance your sexual prowess, there’s no substitute for safe, effective, evidence-based ED treatment.
+While gas station pills and supplements claim to enhance your sexual prowess, and lifestyle changes to improve cardiovascular health can enhance sexual function, there’s no substitute for safe, effective, evidence-based ED treatment.

 That brings us to the good news.
 For most people, ED is treatable.
 Continue reading to learn about what causes ED, lifestyle changes to improve your sexual function, and ED medication.